 On 21 December Friessner and Fretter-Pico were relieved of their commands and replaced by Wöhler and General Hermann Balck respectively.
 Hitler then ordered the movement of SS-Obergruppenführer und General der Waffen-SS Herbert Gille’s IV SS Panzerkorps from Heeresgruppe 'Mitte' to Budapest.

-The junction of the 2nd and 3rd Ukrainian Fronts to the west of Budapest on 26 December trapped almost 33,000 German and 37,000 Hungarian soldiers, as well as over 800,000 civilians, within the city.
+The junction of the 2nd Ukrainian Front and 3rd Ukrainian Front to the west of Budapest on 26 December trapped almost 33,000 German and 37,000 Hungarian soldiers, as well as over 800,000 civilians, within the city.

 From the Soviet perspective, Budapest was a major target for Iosif Stalin as, with the 'Argonaut' inter-Allied conference at Yalta approaching, the Soviet leader wished to display the full strength of the USSR to Prime Minister Winston Churchill and President Franklin D. Roosevelt.
 It was for this reason that Stalin instructed Malinovsky to ensure that the city was now seized without delay.
 The Soviet offensive began in the eastern suburbs, advancing through Pest, making good use of the large central avenues to speed progress.
 The German and Hungarian defenders sought to trade space for time and thus slow the Soviet advance, but soon had to pull back in order to shorten their lines, hoping to take advantage of the hilly nature of Buda.
 Meanwhile, urban warfare in Budapest increased savagely in intensity.
 Resupply became a decisive factor because of the loss of Ferihegy airport just before the start of the siege, on 27 December.